nus-tic4001-AY2021S1/tp/docs/team/linqing.md

 ## Overview
 ### Project: Project Tracker
-Project Tracker is a desktop app for managing and tracking projects, optimized for use via a Command Line Interface (CLI).
+Project Tracker is a desktop app for managing and tracking projects, optimized for use via a Command Line Interface (CLI) and the [website](https://linqing42.github.io/tp/team/linqing)

 ### Summary of Contributions